 Individualized training courses on any desired topic can be developed and presented for local hospitals and organizations.

 Continuing Nursing Education credit is available from the National Library of Medicine for attending a one-hour training session describing the resources of the National Library of Medicine.
 The PubMed Basics class which describes the techniques for effectively searching the PubMed database, and Patient Education Resources from the National Library of Medicine which describes the consumer health tools available via the NLM, are the two classes presently offered for CNE credit.
 These classes can be presented at area hospitals and other training facilities.

 Classes can be targeted to your specific audience, describing the consumer health and patient education resources from the National Library of Medicine and the National Institutes of Health.

-Lewis Library provides a Document Delivery service by preparing print or electronic copies from its collections and delivering them to patrons throughout the area.
+Lewis Library provides a document delivery service by preparing print or electronic copies from its collections and delivering them to patrons throughout the area.
 As needed, we can also request copies and borrow books and media from other libraries.
 This is a fee-based service.
-For more information, see the Document Delivery page or the Fees for Services page.
+For more information, see document delivery or fees for services .

 Those who prefer to do their own searching in PubMed can order copies of articles from Lewis Library using PubMed's ordering system, Loansome Doc.
-Before sending an order, accounts must be created; see the Loansome Doc FAQ page for instructions.
-For assistance, contact the Document Delivery office at email@example.com or 817-735-2491.
+Before sending an order, an account must be created.
+See the Loansome Doc FAQ for instructions.
+For assistance, contact the document delivery office at ILLemail@unthsc.edu or 817-735-2491.

 Texas Osteopathic Medical Association members receive services for a reduced fee.
-Please see the Services & Resources for TOMA Members page for more information.
+See services & resources for TOMA members for more information.